reidjake22/firefly.py/README.md

  the six digit number is associated with that tasks (including that number brings you to its description i.e. set-tasks/<6d>) The name is <title>

+ This requires several modules: BS4, cookielib, re, urllib, and urllib2 some of which are included in the standard library